Western Mass Mobilizes for May Day Economic Blackout

 UMass May Day Fest: A Festival of Student & Worker Power

-The UMass Solidarity Coalition has organized a full day of protest and community engagement focused on democratizing, decolonizing, and demilitarizing UMass.
+Sunrise UMass and The UMass Solidarity Coalition have organized a full day of protest and community engagement focused on democratizing, decolonizing, and demilitarizing UMass.
 The event will feature live music, art-making, and tabling by a wide range of organizations.
-It runs from 10 a.m.–6 p.m. behind the Student Union, 41 Campus Center Way, UMass Amherst.
+It runs from 10 a.m.–5 p.m. on the Metawampe Lawn (named for an Indigenous leader) behind the Student Union, 41 Campus Center Way, UMass Amherst and will be followed by a concert at 6 p.m. sponsored by the Social Thought and Political Economy Program.

 Programming includes performers (bands, dance groups, comedy acts), teach-ins (fair pay on campus, student democracy, Palestine and divestment, climate change), art, meditation, student co-op food, and more.
 Organizers say the event’s primary goal is to engage the community in the fight for democracy and a just university.